aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 The lifecycle_rule noncurrent_version_transition object supports the following:

 * `days` - (Required, Type: int) Specifies the number of days noncurrent object versions transition.
 * `storage_class` - (Required) Specifies the storage class that objects that conform to the rule are converted into.
 The storage class of the objects in a bucket of the IA storage class can be converted into Archive but cannot be converted into Standard.
-Values: `IA`, `Archive`.
+Values: `IA`, `Archive`, `CodeArchive`.
+ColdArchive is available in 1.203.0+.

 #### Block server-side encryption rule